Updates

 Catherine Beloff

-Catherine is responsible for all aspects of the BHA’s general legal counsel, company secretariat, corporate governance, litigation and data protection, and also oversees the Finance, People and Culture and ICT teams.
+Catherine is responsible for all aspects of the BHA’s general legal counsel, company secretariat, corporate governance, litigation and data protection, and also oversees the HR team.

 Prior to joining the BHA, Catherine was a senior member of the DLA Piper sports team for 10 years.
 Catherine has extensive experience of advising sports governing bodies, clubs and media rights owners in relation to regulatory and commercial issues connected with sport, in proceedings in the High Court and before international and domestic sports disciplinary and arbitral tribunals.
 Catherine is also chair of the British Association for Sport and Law.